MadasuLaxman/MadasuLaxman/README.md

 ## 🌟 About Me

-- 🔭 I’m currently working on a [Data Analysis project focused on Tab phone pricing]
+- 🔭 I’m currently working on a [Deep Learning and computer vision project]
 - 🌱 I’m learning advanced machine learning techniques and deep learning models
 - 👯 I’m looking to collaborate on open-source projects related to AI and data science
 - 🤔 I’m interested in solving real-world problems using data and AI